ThibautBremand/DS_Twitter-Sentiment-Analysis/README.md

 # Data Science - Twitter Sentiment Analysis
-A Data Science project on Python Jupyter Notebook.
+A Data Science project in Python, using Jupyter Notebook.
-Prediction of the **polarity of tweets using a Naive Bayes classification model**, based on **emoticons**.
+Prediction of the **polarity of tweets using multiple classification model**, based on **emoticons**.

 One Notebook is about **building the dataset using the Twitter API**, the other one is about **training the Machine Learning model to predict the polarity of new tweets**.